echoedinvoker/vue/8-comp-communicate/92-props/memo.md

 ![Alt props option](pic/06.jpg)

 - 'props' means 'properties'.
+  - so just use them as normal property such as data properties or computed properties.
 - attribute is using kabal nomenclature, and props is using camelCase nomenclature, the former and the latter must be related, Vue is **NOT** simply judging the relationship between the two sides according to the order.
   - Because using kapal named variables in scripts or interpolation will occur error.